- Enterprise Mobility

 But, do you know the reason behind it?

-And according to NG conference meetup, Angular 2 implements unidirectional tree based ultrafast change detection and immutable data structures, meaning it is 5 times faster than the Angular 1.
+And according to the NG conference meetup, AngularJS 2 implements unidirectional tree-based ultrafast change detection and immutable data structures, meaning it is 5 times faster than AngularJS 1.

-Therefore, the better way to understand more about Angular 2 is to compare it with Angular 1.
+Therefore, the better way to understand more about AngularJS 2 is to compare it with AngularJS 1.

-Yes, Angular 2 is fully component based.
+Yes, AngularJS 2 is fully component based.
 This means, $scope and controllers will no longer be used.
 They are being replaced with directives and components.